-Your GP should arrange for you to see a specialist within 2 weeks if you have symptoms that could be due to eye cancer.
+Your GP should arrange for you to see a specialist if you have symptoms that could be due to eye cancer.
 Depending on your symptoms and other factors, this might be an urgent referral.

 Seeing your GP

 It can be hard for GPs to decide who might have eye cancer and who might have a more minor condition.
 For some symptoms, your doctor may ask you to wait to see if the symptoms get better or respond to treatment, such as antibiotics.

 There are guidelines for GPs to help them decide who needs a referral.